COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Discussion

 In the paper, the number of data points used for training the SOM was $228,524$, and $227,365$ were used for prediction.
 In our study, we used $257,110$ data points for training and $257,113$ to predict the physical parameters.
 The redshift range in their work spans up to $3.5$, the same as in our study.
 The reference magnitude used to normalize the stellar mass and the SFR was $m_J = 23$, since we use $m_\mathrm{F444}=22$.

-To compare the results of the paper that includes photometric errors with our results (see Figure \ref{fig:sim_som_all}), we start with redshift predictions.
-The paper reported the following metrics: $\sigma_{\text{NMAD}} = 0.026$, which is close to our result ($0.031$); the outlier fraction was $1.206\%$, while in our data it is slightly higher ($4.4\%$).
-The RMSE was $0.099$ in the paper, while in our study it is somewhat better ($0.066$).
-The bias reported in the paper was $0.003$, while ours is slightly better at $0$.
+To compare the results of the paper that includes photometric errors with our results, we start with redshift predictions.
+The paper reported the following metrics: $\sigma_{\text{NMAD}} = 0.026$, which is slightly higher than our result ($0.021$); the outlier fraction was $1.206\%$, which is comparable to our value ($1.05\%$).
+The RMSE was $0.099$ in the paper, while in our study it is somewhat better ($0.039$).
+The bias reported in the paper was $0.003$, while ours is slightly better at $-0.004$.
 These results indicate that we have some data points with poor redshift predictions at $z > 1$, while the number of the outliers was fewer in \citet{latorre2024}.
 However, the overall scatter, particularly in the low-redshift range from $0.1$ to $1$, is smaller in our case, contributing to a lower RMSE and improved bias.

-For stellar mass estimation, the paper reported a $\sigma_{\text{NMAD}}$ of $0.090$, while in our study it is $0.07$.
-The outlier fraction was $4.376\%$ in the paper and $5.11\%$ in our case.
-RMSE and bias were $0.110$ and $0.010$, respectively, while in our study they are $0.080$ and $0.0$.
+For stellar mass estimation, the paper reported a $\sigma_{\text{NMAD}}$ of $0.090$, while in our study it is $0.051$.
+The outlier fraction was $4.376\%$ in the paper and $3.78\%$ in our case.
+RMSE and bias were $0.110$ and $0.010$, respectively, while in our study they are $0.064$ and $-0.007$.
 The stellar mass prediction in our study exhibits less scatter, indicating better performance.
 For SFR and sSFR, our results are close to those reported in the paper.
-Our biases are $0.016$ and $0.014$, compared to $-0.023$ and $-0.033$ in the paper, suggesting that our results are more accurate.
+Our $\sigma_\mathrm{NMAD}$ are $0.135$ and $0.159$, lower than $0.169$ and $0.194$ in the paper, suggesting that our results are more accurate.
 We note that while the paper excludes quenched galaxies ($\log(\mathrm{sSFR})<-13 {\text{yr}}^{-1}$), we retain them in our analysis.

-In summary, the prediction of physical parameters is improved, especially in terms of RMSE and bias, as evidenced by fewer scattered data points.
+In summary, the prediction of the physical parameters improves, as evidenced by most of the metrics and the reduced scatter in the data points.
 The improvements are likely due to the use of JWST filters, which are deeper and enable the SOM to be better trained and to predict physical parameters more accurately with less degeneracy.

 In \citet{davidzon2022}, the SOM was used to predict redshift, stellar mass, and SFR.
 It was trained on the COSMOS2020 dataset using 12 observed frame bands, with a Ks-band limit of $m_\mathrm{Ks}<24.8$.
 SFRs in this dataset were derived from MIPS-detected galaxies to provide more robust constraints.
 The SOM, with a grid size of $80\times80$, was trained and then labeled using the median values of the physical parameters.
 A separate observational dataset, the SXDF2018 catalog, was used as test data to estimate physical parameters such as stellar mass and SFR.
 These were inferred using the five nearest SOM cells, weighted by the inverse of the Euclidean distance between the colors and the weights of each cell.